March 9, 2016

 How many users should you interview?

 In studies, the principle is simple: the less you know, the less information you need to learn to reduce your uncertainty and thus improve your decisions.
-However, the more information you have (thanks to regular testing, for example), the more you will need new data to learn something new about your site or mobile app.
+However, the more information you have (thanks to regular testing, for example), the more you will need new data to learn something new about your website or mobile application.

 Paradoxically, a magic number comes up regularly when talking about user tests.
 That number is 5.

-More than 20 years ago, Jakob Nielsen demonstrated that it was entirely acceptable to simplify the methods of the time and he laid the foundations for less expensive user and simpler to organise tests – in short, accessible to more decision-makers.
+More than 20 years ago, Jakob Nielsen demonstrated that it was entirely acceptable to simplify the methods of the time and he laid the foundations for less expensive and simpler to organize user tests – in short, accessible to more decision-makers.

-In his benchmark article, he explains how interviewing only 5 users allows you to identify 85% of problems (or, more precisely, 85% of the problems which users have a 1/3 chance of encountering).
+In his benchmark article, he explains how interviewing only 5 users allows you to identify 85% of problems (or, more precisely, 85% of the problems that users have a 1/3 chance of encountering).

 Source: Nielson Norman Group